Ask a doctor about a prescription for LEVOCETIRIZINE STADA 5 mg FILM-COATED TABLETS

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Levocetirizine STADA 5 mg Film-Coated Tablets EFG
+Levocetirizine STADA 5 mg film-coated tablets EFG

 Levocetirizine dihydrochloride

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Levocetirizine dihydrochloride is an antihistamine medication.
+Levocetirizine dihydrochloride is an antiallergic medicine.

-Do not take Levocetirizina Stada:
+Do not take Levocetirizine Stada:

 Warnings and precautions